Use offers to save customers at the point of cancellation.

 Rules are evaluated from the top down.
 When a customer matches a rule, rule evaluation stops and no more rules are evaluated.

-For example, in the example below, if the customer matches the second rule, they will be presented with the "Save 15% for 6 months" offer.
+For example, in the example below, if the customer matches the second rule, they will be presented with the "45% off for 3 months" offer.
 The remaining rule will not be considered.

 If a customer matches a rule with no offers, then no offer is presented and rule evaluation stops.
 In the example above, if the customer matched the first rule, no offer would be presented to that customer at cancellation.